The 10 Best Inflatable Kayaks Australia 2026

-Inflatable kayaks have taken off lately - and with the freedom to adventure they offer, it’s not hard to see why!
+We’re sure you know by now that Inflatable kayaks have been taking off, and with the freedom to adventure they offer, it’s not hard to see why!

-Few of us can store a traditional hard shell kayaks, and inflatables pack down to a fraction of their size.
-As they’re smaller and generally lighter weight, they also make adventures much more accessible - throw them in the back of the car for a spontaneous paddle or take one hiking to access pristine waterways.
-Really, you could even take one on a plane to explore uncharted bays on your next Tahitian holiday (ah, we can dream).
+Few of us can store a traditional hard-shell kayak, and inflatables pack down to a fraction of their size.
+As they’re smaller and generally lighter weight, they also make adventures much more accessible!
+Throw them in the back of the car for a spontaneous paddle or take one hiking to access the pristine waterways we have in Australia.
+Really, you could even take one on a plane to explore uncharted bays on your next Tahitian holiday (ah, we can dream…).

 Inflatable Kayak Comparison

-Compare the specs or jump straight down to the inflatable kayak reviews.
+Compare the specs, watch our video analysis, or jump straight down to the inflatable kayak reviews.

 Score